-Although yoga guru Swami Ramdev's name is often associated with protest, his style of yoga still offers physical exercise and rehabilitation by completing poses and breath work.
-If you’re experiencing joint pain, doing some of Ramdev’s recommended poses, including gentle stretching and strength-building, might provide relief.
+Swami Ramdev, with his reported following of 85 million people and television station in India, has created a name for himself by protesting political corruption with food strikes and other protest strategies, according to the BBC.
+Although his name is often associated with protest, his style of yoga still offers physical exercise and rehabilitation by completing poses and breath work.
+If you’re experiencing joint pain, completing some of Ramdev’s recommended poses, including gentle stretching and strength-building, might provide relief.

 Bridge Pose for Knees, Shoulders and Wrists

 Getting into Bridge pose can help you stretch and strengthen your knees, shoulders and wrists.
 Start Bridge pose by lying on your back with your knees bent and feet pressing into the mat.
 To loosen your knees and hips, let your knees gently “windshield-wiper” to the left and right.
 Then press your hips up while pressing your shoulders into the ground.
 You can choose to keep your arms alongside your body, with your palms pressing into the mat.
 Or, interlace your fingers and press your wrists together on the ground beneath your back.
 Complete movements gently if you’re working on decreasing pain; if you’re able, you can push a bit harder to develop strength and better protect these joints in the future.
 You can rise up to your toes, lifting and sinking the heels, for some ankle stretches.